 Despite the cold and the high chance of rain, there is plenty to do for adults and kids: Dublin’s most famous sites will keep adults well entertained, there is plenty to do for kids and concerts, mulled wine and an abundance of lights banish the darkest of nights!

-If you happen to be in this part of the world, this is my best advice on how to make the most of Christmas in Dublin.
+If you happen to be in this part of the world, this is what’s on in Dublin for Christmas 2019

 Take a hot chocolate break

 While you explore Dublin city centre, make sure you take the time to stop in at least some of its gorgeous cafes.